 Northern is committed to ensuring the safe operation of its natural gas pipeline systems.
-According to the Federal Department of Transportation, the transmission of natural gas through interstate pipelines is the safest means of transportation in the United States.
-The industry enjoys an excellent safety and reliability record.
-Northern has a thorough damage prevention policy to prevent pipeline damage.
+According to the U.S. Department of Transportation, the transmission of natural gas through interstate pipelines is the safest means of transportation in the U.S. The industry enjoys an excellent safety and reliability record.
+Northern has a comprehensive damage prevention policy to prevent pipeline damage.

 Damage by outside force from a third party is the leading cause of pipeline failures.

-Northern is committed to reliable delivery of gas transportation services.
+Northern is committed to the safe and reliable delivery of gas transportation services.
 Communities, factories, hospitals, power plants, businesses, and residences depend on our products and services for energy to generate heat and electricity.

 III.
 Pipeline Facilities Overview

-Northern owns and operates 14,800 miles of pipeline with 5.5 billion cubic feet per day (Bcf/d) of market area peak transportation capacity plus 2.0 Bcf/d of field transportation capacity.
-Additionally Northern operates 5 storage facilities with storage capacity of 73 Bcf.
-The transmission operation includes high-pressure steel pipeline ranging in diameter from 2 to 36-inches, compressor stations, town border stations, cathodic protection equipment, valve settings, odorizers and other related facilities.
+Northern owns and operates 14,700 miles of pipeline with 5.5 billion cubic feet per day (Bcf/d) of market area peak transportation capacity plus 2.0 Bcf/d of field transportation capacity.
+Additionally Northern operates five storage facilities with storage capacity of 73 Bcf.
+The transmission operation includes high-pressure steel pipeline ranging in diameter from 2 to 36 inches, compressor stations, town border stations, cathodic protection equipment, valve settings, odorizers and other related facilities.
 Through these facilities, Northern provides transportation and storage services to 81 utilities and numerous commercial and industrial customers in the upper Midwest.

 In accordance with federal regulations, Northern identifies the location of its pipeline facilities by installing permanent pipeline markers near rail, water, fence and underground utility crossings.
 Pipeline markers may also be strategically placed in extensive areas of open ground to delineate the location of the pipeline.

-The maintenance of pipeline markers and an open, clear right-of-way at all times is critical to public safety.
+The maintenance of pipeline markers and an open, clear right of way at all times is critical to public safety.
 Construction or development near transmission pipelines increases the probability of excavation damage.
-It is the responsibility of Northern, individual landowners and contractors to ensure that all temporary and permanent pipeline markers installed by Northern are protected and maintained at all times, especially during construction.
+Northern, individual landowners and contractors need to work together to ensure that all temporary and permanent pipeline markers installed by Northern are protected and maintained at all times, especially during construction.
 Removing or defacing a pipeline marker is a federal criminal offense.

 When the original pipeline routes were selected, agricultural, forested or rural environments were deliberately chosen whenever possible.
-In some cases, the original right-of-way agreement did not specify a defined right-of-way width or location on the lands covered by the agreement, and therefore included large sections of land.
+In some cases, the original right of way agreement did not specify a right of way width or location on the lands covered by the agreement, and, therefore, included large sections of land.

-Where defined, Northern's rights-of-way vary in width from 25 to 120 feet, depending on the number and diameter of the pipeline(s), terrain and terms of the right-of-way agreement.
+Where defined, Northern's rights of way vary in width from 25 to 120 feet, depending on the number and diameter of the pipeline(s), terrain and the terms of the right of way agreement.

 Amendments or Modifications

-As the rural environment is altered and land developments are proposed, Northern, at the request of the landowner, may elect to amend or modify the right-of-way agreement to reflect the changing land use.
-Northern may work with developers to incorporate the right-of-way into the project design, including consent to use the right-of-way as a "greenway" or open space area, so long as that use does not interfere with Northern's ability to use the acquired easements and rights.
+As the rural environment changes and land developments are proposed, Northern, at the request of the landowner, may elect to amend or modify the right of way agreement to reflect the changing land use.
+Northern may work with developers to incorporate the right of way into the project design, including consent to use the right of way as a "greenway" or open space area, so long as that use does not interfere with Northern's ability to use the acquired easements and rights.

 V. Legislation Federal

 Part 192 prescribes minimum standards for the safe operation of pipelines.
-The more dense the population, the more stringent the standards f or pipeline design, maximum allowable operating pressure, integrity testing, frequency and type of patrols and leak surveys.
+The denser the population near the pipeline, the more stringent the standards for pipeline design, maximum allowable operating pressure, integrity testing, the frequency and type of patrols, and leak surveys.